James Maxwell

 Timing Your Arrival

 For a standard afternoon card, gates usually open about 90 minutes before the first race.
-Arriving around an hour before the off gives you time to settle in, grab a drink, study the card and watch the first lot in the parade ring.
-For evening meetings, most people come straight from work and arrive just before or shortly after the first race — it's a more casual, rolling arrival.
-For the Winter Derby, treat it like a proper raceday and get there early.
+Arriving around an hour before the off gives you time to settle in, grab a drink, study the card and watch the first horses in the parade ring.
+For evening meetings, most people come straight from work and arrive just before or shortly after the first race โ it's a more casual, rolling arrival.
+For the Winter Derby, treat it like a proper raceday and get there early; the car parks, the best viewing spots and the bars all fill faster than you'd expect.

 What to Wear